blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Hinduism/Vedas.md

 Shastras, Sutras, Tantras, Upavedas, Stotras, Stutis

+## Shastras, Tantras, Upavedas, Storas, Srutis

+## Sutras, Sholkas, Anuvakhya, Vakhya
+A Sutra is a condensed rule which succinctly states the message A Shloka is a verse that conveys the complete message and is structured to certain rules of musical meter An Anuvakhya is an explanation of the reviewed text
+A Vyakhya is a comment by the reviewer.

 Vedas have their respective [[Vedic Shakhas]].
 Brahmanas are Vedic Sruti works attached to Samhitas